mycargus/dockerize-dat-app/README.md

 RUN mkdir -p $APP_HOME
 WORKDIR $APP_HOME

+RUN gem install sinatra --no-ri --no-rdoc

 COPY . $APP_HOME

-ENV VIRTUAL_HOST=hello-docker-world.docker
+ENV RACK_ENV=production

-RUN groupadd -r docker && useradd -r -g docker docker

-RUN chown -R docker:docker $APP_HOME
-USER docker
+EXPOSE 80

+CMD ruby myapp.rb -p 80
 ```

 There we have our Docker recipe!
 Save and close the file.

-The content of this Dockerfile tells Docker we're going to base our app on the official Rails image.
-Then it creates the directory, `/usr/src/app`, where we'll store our app's code.
-Next, it sets the `VIRTUAL_HOST` environment variable (this lets dinghy know our app's URI).
-Finally, it creates a `docker` user and switches to that user for us.
+The content of this Dockerfile tells Docker we're going to base our app on a prebuilt Ruby v2.3 image hosted by Instructure.
+It then creates the directory, `/usr/src/app`, where we'll store our app's code.
+Then it installs the sinatra gem, sets the `RACK_ENV` environment variable, and exposes port 80 for us (so that we can access the web server from outside the docker container).
+Finally, it runs the BASH command, `ruby myapp.rb -p 80` (specifying the port).

 ###### Step 3: Build your Image